The-hyphen-user/Hangman-with-chat/README.md

   -makes a gui that allows your to connect to server

-    >when gui connects it loads game state
+  -when gui connects it loads game state

-    >requests and loads last 10 messages
+  -requests and loads last 10 messages

-    >allows for guesses on current hangman game
+  -allows for guesses on current hangman game

-    >allows you to type new messages to everyone
+  -allows you to type new messages to everyone

  less advanced: